 It is important to assess the amount of hazardous materials generated, used, and stored.
 For example, the plan should include the quantity of hydrogen and the form in which it will be handled and/or stored (compressed gaseous, cryo-compressed or liquid).
-Description of how often the hydrogen is replenished in storage and by what method (see Appendix 6.
-Example of a safety plan) is important as well.
+Description of how often the hydrogen is replenished in storage and by what method (see

+Appendix 6.
+Additional notes on a safety plan") is important as well.
 Even laboratory-scale experiments may result in substantial hazards and associated risks when a quantity of hydrogen or other hazardous material is used or stored in or near the laboratory and safety measures are not properly planned and implemented.
 Hydrogen safety engineering shall be used for situations and scenarios that cannot be addressed by existing RCS for whatever reason.
 The inclusion of a preliminary layout, a flow diagram showing equipment such as PID, including a functional description of each component with geometrical and flow parameters are very useful.

-The plan should discuss the location of activities (description of facilities, types of personnel, other operations/testing performed at the facility, adjacent facilities) and describe how the activities will be coordinated.
+The plan should discuss the location of activities (description of facilities, types of personnel, other operations/testing performed at the facility, adjacent facilities e.g., exposure to the public)

+and describe how the activities will be coordinated.
 Any relevant permits that apply to current and planned operations should be listed.

-The description of work for a hydrogen fuelling station, for example, should include information such as the location of the station (at an existing gasoline station, close to a convenience store, etc.), the number of assumed fills per day, the source (gaseous, liquid, electrolyser, reformer, etc.) and the quantity of the hydrogen stored onsite, pipeline maximum pressures and diameters, vent pipe design criteria, etc.
+For example, the description of work for a hydrogen fuelling station should include information such as the location of the station (at an existing gasoline station, close to a convenience store, etc.), the number of assumed fills per day, the source (gaseous, liquid, electrolyser, reformer, etc.) and the quantity of the hydrogen stored onsite, hydrogen mass flow rate required for system operation, pipeline maximum pressures and diameters, vent pipe design criteria, etc.